 The SF Bicycle Coalition is governed by a volunteer Board of Directors.
 The Board, which is elected by our members, is responsible for the organization’s financial health and achievement of its mission.
 Any SF Bicycle Coalition member can run for the Board.
 Members are invited to attend Board meetings.
-Check out our Events Calendar for meeting dates, times and agendas.
+Check out our Events Calendar for meeting dates and times.
 For more information about the Board, email the Board President.

 Lawrence Li, President